-Suzy Palatin worked off of the traditional Belgian method of making frites to land on this superlative potato recipe, which she serves to her chef friends at dinner parties in Paris.
-The technique involves a double fry—the first to cook the potatoes through, the second to make them crispy and beautifully brown.
-The 20-minute rest in between ensures that they are as dry as possible before a second bath—worth the additional step when the extra crispy fries are paired with creamy aioli or sauce Andalouse as Belgians do.
+Guadeloupe-born actress and cookbook author Suzy Palatin adapted the traditional Belgian method of making frites to land on this superlative potato recipe, which she serves to her chef friends at dinner parties in Paris.
+The technique involves a double fry—the first to cook the frites through, the second to turn them golden brown.
+The 20-minute rest in between ensures that the french fries are as dry as possible before a second bath—worth the additional step when the extra crispy fries are paired with creamy aioli or sauce Andalouse as Belgians do.

 - 2 lb.
 Yukon gold potatoes